Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Simulations Results

-Several BDD performance curves at $L=17$ are provided in Fig.~\ref{fig:surf_65} for reference.
+Several BDD performance curves for $L=17$ are also provided in Fig.~\ref{fig:surf_65}.
 Gallager expected BP to have performance around $1\times$BDD to $2\times$BDD \cite{Gal63}.
-Serial MBP$_4$ with $\alpha=0.65$ has achieved this.
+Serial MBP$_4$ with $\alpha=0.65$ achieves this.
 However, this is not enough for surface codes.
-Consider the $r\times$BDD performance curves for $[[L^2,1,L]]$ codes at $r=1,2,3$ in Fig.~\ref{fig:BDD_BLER}.
-The depolarizing rate at which the curves corresponding to the same value of $r$ intersect is called the ``BDD error threshold" for the $[[L^2,1,L]]$ codes.
-The theoretical error threshold for a two-dimensional code is 18.9\% \cite{WL12,BAOKM12,Ohz12}, and thus we would need a decoder with correction radius up to $0.189N$, i.e., an $r\times$BDD with $r$ scaled as $0.189\sqrt{N}\times2$.
+In Fig.~\ref{fig:BDD_BLER}, we consider $r\times$BDD performances for $[[L^2,1,L]]$ codes at $r=1,2,3$.
+The depolarizing rate at which the curves of the same $r$ intersect is called the ``$r\times$BDD error threshold" for the $[[L^2,1,L]]$ codes.
+The theoretical error threshold for a two-dimensional code is 18.9\% \cite{WL12,BAOKM12,Ohz12}, and thus we would need a decoder with correction radius up to $0.189N$, which needs $r\times$BDD with non-fixed $r$ scaled as $0.189\sqrt{N}\times2$.
 In other words, as $L$ increases, an optimum decoder needs to correct most errors in a radius roughly equal to $0.189N$, despite that the minimum distance only scales with $\sqrt{N}$.
-The $(0.189\sqrt{N}\times2)\times$BDD curves are also drew in Fig.~\ref{fig:BDD_BLER} (bold lines) and their intersection seems to suggest an error threshold of 18.9\%.
+The $(0.189\sqrt{N}\times2)\times$BDD curves are also drawn in Fig.~\ref{fig:BDD_BLER} (bold lines) and their intersection suggests an error threshold of roughly 18.9\%.

 We observed that the performance of \ourBP on surface codes saturates for large $L$, i.e., the slope of the performance curve does not increase when $L$ gets larger.
-There is a similar phenomenon for the neural BP \cite[Fig.~4(b)]{LP19}.
-Using Algorithm~\ref{alg:AMBP} with $\{\alpha_i\}_{i=1}^l = \{1.0, 0.99, \dots, 0.5\}$, we have much improved performance for $L=17$ by MBP$_4(\alpha^*)$ as shown in Fig.~\ref{fig:surf_65} at the cost of higher computation complexity.
+(A similar phenomenon is observed in the neural BP \cite[Fig.~4(b)]{LP19}.)
+Using AMBP$_4$ with $\alpha^* \in \{1.0, 0.99, \dots, 0.5\}$, we have much improved performance for $L=17$ as shown in Fig.~\ref{fig:surf_65}, at the cost of higher computation complexity.

-Note that a maximum number of 150 iterations is allowed in the simulations so that serial MBP$_4$ with a fixed $\alpha$ can perform better.
-If a proper $\alpha^*$ can be selected, the maximum number of iterations can be reduced quite a lot (e.g., 30 iterations) without significant performance loss.
+Note that a maximum number of iterations $T_{\max}=150$ is allowed in the simulations so that serial MBP$_4$ with a fixed~$\alpha$ can perform better.
+If proper $\alpha^*$ can be selected, the value of $T_{\max}$ can be reduced a lot (e.g., to 30) without significant performance loss.
 In fact, sometimes it is possible to use a smaller value of $\alpha$ instead of the $\alpha^*$ above, and the convergence can be even faster and remain correct.
-We will shortly discuss this possibility in Eq.\,\eqref{eq:d7_ai50_it2} in Appendix~\ref{sec:MoreSim}.
+We discuss this possibility in Appendix~\ref{sec:surf2} (see \eq{eq:d7_ai50_it2}).